promanenko/gigaspaces-sbp-jekyll/spring-data-overview.markdown

-While developing XAP application using Spring we need to configure a connection to the active Space inside the Spring IoC container.
+When developing an XAP application using Spring we need to configure a connection to the active Space inside the Spring IoC container.
 We will show you how a basic connection can be created using XML or Java based Spring configurations.

 You can start an `Embedded Space` or set up a `Service Grid`.
 When using the [Embedded Space]({%latestjavatuturl%}/java-tutorial-part1.html) you don't need to start any additional processes in your environment.